 A large-scale celebration of the best of contemporary international art and design featuring major figures in contemporary art, architecture and design, film and performance.

-Free to the public, this extensive and unprecedented global exhibition of art, design and architecture will occupy NGV International and various public spaces.
+Free to the public, this extensive and unprecedented global exhibition of art, design and architecture is presented across all four floors of NGV International.

-More than 60 artists and designers from 30 countries will be represented, addressing themes of Body, Change, Movement, Time and Virtual.
+More than 100 artists and designers from 32 countries are represented in the exhibition, addressing themes of Body, Change, Movement, Time and Virtual.
 Twenty major new works have been commissioned for the Triennial including a virtual reality art game project by Melbourne video game developer Tom Crago; a large-scale installation from Ron Mueck, and a new piece by PET Lamp (Spanish artists who work with plastic waste) produced in collaboration with Arnhem Land weavers Bula'bula.